TheJacksonLaboratory/Gopher/docs/running.rst

    :scale: 100 %
    :alt: VPV panel

- VPV Panel design window.
+ GOPHER Panel design window.

  The panel design window allows users to review all of the viewpoints.
-By default, VPV shows viewpoints for which no fragments could be found to allow the user to
+By default, GOPHER shows viewpoints for which no fragments could be found to allow the user to
     manually review them and add Fragments by hand if desired.
 A score is calculated for each viewpoint as described in the main manuscript.